Dental abrasion: Relative dentin abrasivity

-Relative dentin abrasivity (RDA) is a standardised measurement of the abrasive effect that the components of a toothpaste.
+Relative dentin abrasivity (RDA) is a standardised measurement of the abrasive effect that the components of a toothpaste have.

 The RDA scale was developed by the American Dental Association (ADA), government bodies and other stakeholders to quantify the abrasivity of a toothpaste.
 It was not designed to rank safety of toothpastes, and all toothpastes with an RDA of 250 or less are considered to be equally safe for regular use in terms of abrasivity.
 The RDA scale compares toothpaste abrasivity to standard abrasive materials and measures the depth of cut at an average of 1 millimetre per 100,000 brush strokes onto dentine.
 This comparison generates abrasive values for the dentifrices that would be safe for daily use.

 Since 1998, the RDA value is set by the standards DIN EN ISO 11609.
 Currently, the claim on products such as toothpaste are not regulated by law, however a dentifrice is required to have a level lower than 250 to be considered safe and before being given the ADA seal of approval.
 The vast majority of toothpastes commercially available have RDA values of 250 or less and are unlikely to have a significant impact on abrasion of tooth structure over a lifetime of use.
 On average, data suggests less than 400 μm of tooth wear occurs over a lifetime using toothpastes of RDA 250 or less.

 The RDA score of a toothpaste is not the primary factor to consider when managing and preventing dental abrasion.
 Other factors such as the amount of pressure used whilst brushing, the type, thickness and dispersion of bristle in the toothbrush and the time spent brushing are significant factors that contribute to the risk of dental abrasion.

 Treatment

-There are several reasons to treat abrasion lesion(s) (also known as ‘Class V cavity’) such as:
+There are several reasons to treat abrasion lesion(s) (also known as 'Class V cavity') such as: